dmonllao/vim-IDE/README.md

 * Comment the current line: Press "\<leader\>cc" or "\<leader\>c\<space\>" to toogle the line comment (\<leader\> key is mapped to "\" by default)
 * Check syntax: Type ":make"
 * To paste without indentation problems: Press \<F9\> and CTRL+SHIFT+P
+* To copy: Select the text using the mouse cursor or visual mode and CTRL + C (only if the system clipboard is available)
 * To toggle the file outline: Press \<F8\>
 * To toggle the project explorer: Press \<F7\>